 The athlete would climb the pole after he planted and jumped.
 And throughout the jump, the pole remained rigid and had essentially no bend.

 In 1889 American vaulters banned the pole-climbing technique.
-And implemented the swing-up technique.
-An early version of the modern method, which added height to the vault.
+And implemented the swing-up technique—an early version of the modern method, which added height to the vault.

 Around the same time that the swing-up method was introduced as the definitive technique in the vault.
 Bamboo poles began to replace the hardwood ones.

 The swing-up necessitated a new type of pole that had some bend, and bamboo fulfilled that need.
 Also, the box was introduced into the plant stage.
-Previously vaulters had simply stuck the pole in the ground, which required the pole to have some bend as well.
+Previously vaulters had stuck the pole in the ground, which required the pole to have some bend as well.

-As the heights increased Bamboo poles gave way to Aluminum which was tapered at each end.
+As the heights increased, Bamboo poles gave way to Aluminum, which was tapered at each end.